-If the landowner is legally ‘disabled’ (either because they are a minor, are legally incompetent, or are imprisoned), they have additional time to reclaim their land.
+If the landowner is legally ‘disabled’ (either because they are a minor, are legally incompetent, or are imprisoned), they will have additional time to reclaim their land.
 After the disability is lifted (when they come of age, regain competency, or are released from prison), they have an additional 3 years to regain control of their property.

 All self-eviction actions (including changing locks or shutting off the utilities) are illegal.
 It may open a landowner up to lawsuits, so make sure that you are always taking lawful measures.

-You should always contact the sheriff for concerns about a squatter.
+Landowners should contact the sheriff for concerns about a squatter.
 The local police can be useful if there is a criminal trespasser, but they will not be able to help with a squatter who has even false papers saying that they can be on the property.
 That’s because the sheriff has a different jurisdiction than the local police and might be able to help or advise you how to proceed.

 Tips for Protecting Yourself From Squatters in Maryland

 - Inspect the property regularly.